Russia taking ''operational pause'' in Ukraine, analysts say | Law-Order

 In Kharkiv, Ukraine's second-largest city, a boarding school was hit, but no one was injured.
 The Kharkiv region, which lies along the border with Russia, is under daily shelling, and two civilians were killed there over the past 24 hours.

-Even as the fighting continued, the British Defense Ministry said it thinks Russia's military is “reconstituting” its forces.
-A ministry intelligence assessment issued Thursday said the heavy shelling along the front line in Donetsk is likely intended to secure previous Russian gains.
+Even as the fighting continued, the British Defence Ministry said it thinks Russia's military is "reconstituting" its forces.
+A ministry intelligence assessment issued on Thursday said the heavy shelling along the front line in Donetsk is likely intended to secure previous Russian gains.

-The British ministry noted a new law under consideration the Russian parliament to give the government special economic powers amid the war.
+Further hostilities were reported in the Black Sea where the Ukrainian military said on Thursday that a Ukrainian flag had been planted on a strategic island that Russian troops withdrew from last month.

-The law would allow “Russia to avoid acknowledging it is engaged in a war or its failure to overcome Ukraine's military that was outnumbered and outgunned,” the ministry said.
+Ukraine's Operational Command South said in a statement that Ukrainian military units had cleared Snake Island, an outpost off Ukraine's southwestern coast vital for guaranteeing sea lanes out of the key port of Odesa.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)